LaVoy Finicum: Flight and death

-Finicum (center) reaching towards his side or pocket immediately before being shot by Oregon State Police.
+Finicum (center) reaching toward his side or pocket immediately before being shot by Oregon State Police.

 About seven minutes after stopping his truck, Finicum drove away at high speed with his three remaining passengers.
 They were pursued by officers.
 About 1 mi later, Finicum rounded a bend and spotted the roadblock.
 Trying to avoid a spike strip, Finicum braked and swerved.
 His truck plunged into deep snow, narrowly missing an FBI agent.

-When Finicum's truck became stuck in the snow, he immediately left the vehicle, with his hands raised shouting "go ahead and shoot me", just as two shots were fired by an FBI agent.
-One shot struck the roof of Finicum's truck and the other went wide.
-These shots became the subject of controversy because the FBI agents initially failed to disclose them.
+When Finicum's truck became stuck in the snow, he left the vehicle, with his hands raised and repeatedly shouted "go ahead and shoot me".
+Two shots were fired by an FBI agent as Finicum exited the truck.
+One shot struck the truck roof and the other went wide.
+These shots later became the subject of controversy because the FBI agents initially failed to disclose them.

 Meanwhile, Finicum moved about in the snow, alternating between holding his hands above his head and seemingly reaching into his jacket, where officers later found a loaded semi-automatic weapon.
 OSP officers and FBI agents armed with rifles positioned themselves along the road, while an OSP officer, who had holstered his firearm and equipped himself with a non-lethal Taser X2, walked toward him from the treeline with the intention of subduing him.

-As Finicum moved his hands down, he turned towards the approaching taser-holding officer and repeatedly yelled, "You're going to have to shoot me!"
+As Finicum moved his hands down, he turned toward the approaching taser-holding officer and repeatedly yelled, "You're going to have to shoot me!"
 The troopers believed Finicum to be armed and considered his hand position to signal an imminent threat to the life of the taser-holding officer; Finicum was holding his jacket with his left hand and reaching for a pocket with his right.
-Two troopers fired a total of three times and a third who was about to fire held back, realizing a fourth shot was not needed.
+Two troopers fired a total of three times.
+A third who was about to fire held back, realizing a fourth shot was not needed.
 Medical assistance was given to Finicum approximately ten minutes after the shooting.

-Ryan Bundy received a minor shrapnel wound during the incident.